mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_components.md

 !!!warning
-    When creating your own custom components, you are responsible for the security of your component (e.g. setting HTML from code which might expose users to cross-site scripting).
+    When creating your own custom components, you are responsible for the security of your component (e.g. prevent setting HTML from code which might expose users to cross-site scripting).
 Vizro cannot guarantee the security of custom created components, so make sure you keep this in mind when publicly deploying your dashboard.